felixge/faster-than-c/README.md

 Anyway, the whole point of this example was to show you why it's important to have benchmarks producing raw data, that you can analyze later.

-## Benchmark Toolkit
+## Benchmark Toolchain

-So if you want to do any performance related work, in any language really, here is what I suggest:
+So if you want to do any performance related work, in any language really, here is a benchmarking toolchain that is working well for me:

 * Create a benchmark producing tab separated data points on stdout
 * Cycles per second (Hz) and bytes per second (B/s) are generally good units